WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 Running as Function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-WEC-Sim allows users to execute WEC-Sim as a funection by using ``wecSimFcn``.
+WEC-Sim allows users to execute WEC-Sim as a function by using ``wecSimFcn``.